-We don't usually collect unsolicited personal information.
-Where we receive unsolicited personal information, we'll determine whether or not it would have been permissible to collect that personal information if it had been solicited.
-If we determine that collection would not have been permissible, to the extent permitted by law, we'll destroy or de-identify that personal information as soon as practicable.
+We do not collect unsolicited personal information.
+Where we receive unsolicited personal information, we will determine whether it would have been permissible to collect that personal information if it had been solicited.
+If we determine that collection would not have been permissible, to the extent permitted by law, we will destroy or de-identify that personal information as soon as practicable.

-We'll take all reasonable steps to ensure any personal information we collect, use or disclose is up to date and accurate.
-If you believe personal information we hold about you is not up to date or accurate, you may ask us to correct it.
+democracyCo take all reasonable steps to ensure any personal information we collect, use, or disclose is up to date and accurate.
+If you believe personal information, we hold about you is not up to date or accurate, you may ask us to correct it.
 You may ask us to provide you with details of the personal information we hold about you, and copies of that information.
-We will respond to your request and attempt to provide you with the data within 10 days of receipt of your request.
+We will respond to your request and attempt to provide you with the data as soon as we can following receipt of your request.

-If you get in touch, we will be happy to let you know what sort of personal information we hold, for what purposes, and how we collect, hold, use and disclose that information. democracyCo Pty Ltd complies with all aspects and requirements prescribed under the Privacy Act.
-If we provide you with copies of the information you have requested, we may charge you a reasonable fee to cover the administrative costs of providing you with that information.
+If you get in touch, we will be happy to let you know what sort of personal information we hold about you, for what purposes, and how we collect, hold, use, and disclose that information.
 Please direct all request for access and correction to: [email protected]

 For more information